Diana was next. We met at five in the evening.

 “Do you like your job?”
 I asked.

 She was so focused on her spider plank ab work that her favorite movie star would have gone unnoticed had they walked by us.
 Sitting on the mat, wiping her face, she said that she got her job done, made great money, and was proud of herself.
 She worked out hard in one of the best fitness clubs in New York, and could afford my high personal training fees.
-She laughed and added that she ate out all the time, traveled, went out with friends for drinks, and that serious relationships and love were too complicated to give attention to.
+She laughed and added that she ate out all the time, traveled, went out with friends for drinks; serious relationships and love were too complicated to give attention to.

 You know that feeling when there’s nothing you can say to someone because they’re too busy listening to their own thoughts?
 That’s how I felt.